- How Long Should You Spend in Hakone? - 22 June 2025

 Potential for Putting Your Back Out!

-A bag close to 160cm is actually pretty large, which means it can also get heavy – but, don’t forget, you’ve either got to put this in front of your legs which limits your leg room (although, as you can see in the picture above, it’s okay with a smaller case), or lift it up, over your head to get it onto the overhead rack – and get it back down again when you reach your stop.
-If your bag is heavy, that’s going to be a chore.
+A bag close to 160cm is pretty large, which means it can also get heavy – but don’t forget, you’ve either got to put this in front of your legs, which is unlikely to happen, or lift it, over your head to get it onto the overhead rack – and get it back down again when you reach your stop.
+If your bag is heavy, that will be a chore.

 Other Reasons

-Ideally, try and choose a bag that measures under 160cm – as I said, this is still a pretty large case.
+Ideally, try to choose a bag that measures under 160 cm.
+As I said, this is still a pretty large case.
 If you’re going nuts with the shopping, then you could always add this to a second smaller bag and carry both.
-The Shinkansen allow two bags per person.

-If you are a big packer, you might also want to look for a larger hotel room.
+Related Read: If you are an overpacker, you might also want to look for a larger hotel room.
 Have a look at our guides to hotels with larger rooms in Tokyo, and our other guide to rooms that are bigger than average in Osaka.

 Other Questions